RESIDENTIAL TREATMENT FOR ADOLESCENTS

 Admissions at The Arrow House.

 Interested in enrolling your teen for treatment?
-Our admissions process includes a thorough pre-screening and individual assessment to determine whether we can help your teen through our residential treatment program.
+Our admissions process includes a thorough pre-screening and individual assessment to determine whether we can help your teen through our adolescent residential treatment program.
 Our admissions team is available twenty-four hours a day, seven days-a-week.
 We enroll clients Monday - Friday with consideration for weekend admissions based on circumstances.

 Feel free to give us a call for more information, or to answer any questions you might have.